 Step 3: Connect

-Many groups are oriented toward directly serving homeschoolers of a particular area.
-That area might be defined as a town or region.
-For example, Home Instructors Need Team Support (HINTS) “serves the geographical area of south Charlotte” while Forsyth Home Educators (FHE) serves the homeschooling families of Forsyth county in the Piedmont Triad area.
-Many geographic localities have multiple associations, while some geographic localities do not have any.
+Regional associations typically have their own stated purpose, calendar of activities, resources (such as libraries) and membership requirements.
+Some areas of our state have multiple associations, while some areas do not have any.
+Many are oriented toward directly serving homeschoolers in a particular area.
+For example, Home Instructors Need Team Support (HINTS) “serves the geographical area of south Charlotte” while Forsyth Home Educators (FHE) serves the homeschooling families of Forsyth county.

 To find local groups near you, go to NCHE regions page to find your Regional Liaison or to see a list of local groups.

-Others associations are more curricular-oriented, and are devoted to supporting particular educational practices.
-Some examples would be co-ops focused on classical education and associations of those who follow the Charlotte Mason educational philosophy.
-Most of these groups are locally-based.
+Some groups are curricular-oriented and devoted to supporting particular educational activities or ideologies.
+Co-ops focused on a classical education or those who follow the Charlotte Mason educational philosophy are two such curricular groups.
+Most of the time, these groups are locally based.

-North Carolinians for Home Education (NCHE) is a private, volunteer organization active at the state level, serving North Carolina homeschoolers.
+North Carolinians for Home Education (NCHE) is a private, non-profit, volunteer organization active at the state level, serving homeschoolers in North Carolina and beyond.

 - Educational Excellence